oncojs/lolliplot/README.md

-Mutation Density
+Protein Lolliplot :lollipop: :bar_chart:
 =====================

-A collection of visualizations designed to simplify the relationship between common mutations and their location on a gene.
+Visualization to view relationship between common mutations and their location on a gene.

 ### Install